JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

     - Confirm that the jumbotron text section is correctly appearing on screen and is fully responsive when the width of the window is reduced to tablet and mobile size.

 3. Call to Action Button:
-    - Confirm taht the button "Browse Artworks" changes colour during hover, and sends the user to the Artworks page.
+    - Confirm that the button "Browse Artworks" changes colour during hover, and sends the user to the Artworks page.

 4. Footer:
-    - Confirm that the Font Awesome icons in the footer are visible and correctly formatted and that all text is spaced and clearly visible.
+    - Confirm that the Font Awesome icons in the Footer are visible and correctly formatted and that all text is spaced and clearly visible.
     - Reduce and expand the width of window to verify that the Footer is responsive and looks as it should on all devices, in line with the Bootstrap grid system.
     - Confirm that Footer items are correctly stacked on top of one another in tablet and mobile view.